catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] duplicate lead to Rhythm
-[ ] do i delete things three time, one more redundantly [ ] copy imported files if info in the title dont add
+[ ] do i delete things three time, one more redundantly [ ] copy imported files
 [-] Enable CDLC
 [ ] Repair broken CDLC
 [ ] add 46&2 lyrics from old one
-[x] standardization issues nin short is always on
-[x] search by album/comments/details
-[x] add acoustic
-[x] add acoustic to duplciates
-[x] 7033 issues with old file

 [ ] copied copied copied
 [ ] overrite rename buttons
-[x] mac song gen errors at read dlc library
+[ ] mac song gen errors at read dlc library
 [ ] Profiles should include also Format
 [ ] replace all does not exist
 [ ] come together lyrics